News agencies are reporting that the Biden Administration could soon “reconfigure” “Section 301” tariffs placed on certain imported goods from China.

 Goods classified improperly by the previous broker, and now eligible for a 301 exclusion.

-If a product with classification and description matching your product is eligible for an exclusion, but your goods were previously improperly classified, the right compliance resource can help to assess the risks and opportunities associated with making the appropriate filings with CBP to bring your import program into compliance and save you money for the long haul.
+If a product with a classification and description matching your product is eligible for an exclusion, but your goods were previously improperly classified, the right compliance resource can help to assess the risks and opportunities associated with making the appropriate filings with CBP to bring your import program into compliance and save you money for the long haul.

 Don’t delay.
 Contact BGI to get started today.